doctolib/safe-pg-migrations/README.md

 SafePgMigrations.config.backfill_batch_size = 100_000 # Size of the batches used for backfilling when adding a column with a default value

 SafePgMigrations.config.backfill_pause = 0.5.second # Delay between each batch during a backfill.
 This ensure replication can happen safely.

+SafePgMigrations.config.default_value_backfill_threshold = nil # When set, batch backfill will only be available if the table is under the given threshold.
+If the number of rows is higher (according to stats), the migration will fail.

 SafePgMigrations.config.retry_delay = 1.minute # Delay between retries for retryable statements